Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 All creatures within a 3 tile radius of the previously selected tile are crushed by the meteor, and take 20d6 + 20 \* Presence earth damage.
 They are completely covered by the meteor, prone and cannot spend movement unless they are able to slip out from underneath it in some way.
 Any creature trapped in this way, or their allies, must succeed on a difficulty 25 Prowess (Athletics) skill check to break free, or destroy the part of the meteor that is trapping them.
 The meteor is an inanimate object with 30 life per tile-covering section and gains 10 absorption at the start of each of your turns.

 Creatures outside of the 3 tile radius but within a 24 tile radius are hit by the shockwave caused by the meteor.
-Make a Prowess attack against each of them.
+Make a special attack against Prowess against each of them.
 If you hit, deal 10d6 + 10 \* Presence air damage to all those hit, knock them prone, and push them 6 tiles directly away from the point of impact.
 If you miss, they suffer the effects at half efficacy.

 ### Wrath of the Earth